 In comparison to flat files like CSVs, which use relational “columns and rows”, semi-structured files store data in a nested format.

-Semi-structured data for Snowflake
+JSON for Snowflake

 Snowflake is unusual in that it can natively support semi-structured data like Avro, JSON and XML alongside relational data.
 Most databases and data stores only support one format.
 With Snowflake, users can choose to “flatten” nested objects into a relational table, or store the Objects and Arrays in their native format within the VARIANT data type.
-JSON and other semi-structured data can then be queried or manipulated directly in Snowflake with ANSI-standard SQL, with the addition of dot notation.
+JSON and other data types can then be queried or manipulated directly in Snowflake with ANSI-standard SQL, with the addition of dot notation.